Jeffco Public Schools Superintendent Statement on Daca

 At this point, we will see what proposals actually emerge from Congress on the future of the DACA program.
 However, we are concerned about and monitoring any federal action which might limit the opportunities of children and youth in our community.

-Jeffco Public Schools policy remains the unchanged – ALL students are welcome and no proof of legal status is required to attend our schools.
+Jeffco Public Schools policy remains unchanged – ALL students are welcome and no proof of legal status is required to attend our schools.
 If your students are in need of support, please contact our Student Engagement office.

 Additionally, Jeffco Public Schools has created a FAQ (Spanish) page, Staff Dos & Don’ts, and a webpage with information and links related to students and immigration.
 Please use these tools and resources to inform your communities if needed, and work with your achievement director if issues arise in your school community.